RedisGears/RedisGears/docs/intro.md

 ```

 ## Where Next?
 At this point you should be pretty much acquainted with the basic principles under the hood of the RedisGears engine.
-To extend your familiarity and gain more experience with RedisGears it is recommended that you also review the following at your leisure:
+To familiarize yourself with RedisGears, review the following:

   * The [Overview](glossary.md) page summarizes the concepts used by RedisGears
   * The reference pages about RedisGears' [Runtime](runtime.md), [Functions](functions.md), [Readers](readers.md) and [Operations](operations.md)